lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 100000011 -> big-endian
 ```

-If we watch closely, we confirm something we said before: this are bit-mirrored representations.
-That means that if I want to know if the validator 0 voted, in the little-endian bit order we address `bitvector[i]`, and in the other case, we just use `bitvector[N-i]`, where `N=9` as it is the size of the vector.
+If we watch closely, we confirm something we said before: these are bit-mirrored representations.
+That means that if I want to know if the validator 0 voted, in the little-endian bit order, we address `bitvector[i]`, and in the other case, we just use `bitvector[N-i]`, where `N=9` as it is the size of the vector.

-A possible optimization (we'd need to benchmark it) would be to represent the array as the number 259 directly, and use bitwise operations to address bits or shift.

 This is the code that performs that: